-If you feel passion for music, then learning how to make money from making Playlists on Spotify could be the next big step in your music career
+If you feel a passion for music, then learning how to make money from making Playlists on Spotify could be the next big step in your playlist maker career

 Oh, the dear art world.

 If there’s one thing that technology has brought that has really changed people’s lives is the possibility of living off your dreams fully.
 So, can you make money from Spotify?
 Absolutely!

 Let’s go back to a couple of decades ago… Pursuing a music career was something that was a privilege accessible only to a lucky few.
 Making money out of music?
 The possibilities of truly living off that were one in a million.

 But nowadays, people who truly feel a passion for art have the opportunity of monetizing their passion.
 Nowadays, it’s way easier to become a musician, to enter the music industry, you can even start your journey without a record label supporting you, many artists have skyrocketed their careers by self-producing their music!

 Still, that’s only one part of the huge potential the digital age, the internet, and streaming platforms offer for music lovers searching for their favorite song.